dbalabka/php-enumeration/README.md

     public static $view;
     public static $edit;
 }
-// to avoid manual initialization you can setup "vladimmi/construct-static" custom loader Action::initialize();
+// to avoid manual initialization you can setup the "vladimmi/construct-static" custom loader Action::initialize();
 ```